 Atrial septal defect (ASD) is a congenital heart defect in which the wall that separates the upper heart chambers (atria) does not close completely.
 Congenital means the defect is present at birth.

 Small to moderate-sized defects may produce no symptoms, or not until middle age or later.
 Symptoms that may occur can include:

 - Frequent respiratory infections in children

-- Sensation of feeling the heart beat (palpitations) in adults
+- A sensation of feeling the heartbeat (palpitations) in adults

 - Shortness of breath with activity